hacklover/snake-server/README.md

 ```

 ## Client test
-You'll have to allow insecure content if you are hosting it without https.
+You should allow insecure contents if you are hosting it without https.
 https://snake.hacklover.net/?url=http://localhost:4000

 ## License